MachinisteWeb/node-atlas/README.en.md

 ### Use Middlewares from Express ###

 NodeAtlas is construct on the top of [Express.js](http://expressjs.com/).
 You can access to the Express Object of a NodeAtlas instance using `NA#express`.
-With this you are able to add Express Middlewares in the same way you add it in standalone Express.
+With this you are able to add Express middlewares in the same way you add it in standalone Express.

 What we can say about the NodeAtlas's Express pre-configuration when the Webconfig is empty :